Davíð Oddsson: Environmental issues

-Throughout his political career, Davíð has repeatedly engaged in various forms of climate change denial and has criticized attempts to limit emissions of greenhouse gasses.
+Throughout his political career, Davíð repeatedly engaged in various forms of climate change denial and criticized attempts to limit emissions of greenhouse gasses.
 Around the turn of the millennium, Davíð's government refused to make Iceland a party to the Kyoto Accords before extracting a concession that permitted the country to exclude what amounted to around 3.3 million tons of carbon dioxide from the country's obligations in the accords.
 In his 1997 new year's address, Davíð justified his stance by claiming it would be wrong to stoke people's fears on the basis of "sciences that rest on weak grounds".
 In a speech during the Independence Party's 2005 convention, Davíð reiterated his view that the Kyoto Accords were based on "very weak foundations" and that the public discourse about climate change tended to be based on "inscrutable emotionalism and, at worst, empty propaganda".

 In televised debates during Davíð's 2016 candidacy for President of Iceland, he denied that he had doubted the scientific reality of climate change and noted that it was would not do to "deny the calculations and scientific tools".
 However, he reiterated his scepticism of ongoing attempts to combat climate change, stating that he believed them to be ineffectual without the full participation of countries like the United States, India and China.

-During Davíð's tenure as editor-in-chief of Morgunblaðið, the paper has continued to regularly publish editorials and opinion pieces denying the reality of climate change and criticizing efforts to combat it.
+During Davíð's tenure as editor-in-chief of Morgunblaðið, the paper continued to regularly publish editorials and opinion pieces denying the reality of climate change and criticizing efforts to combat it.

 Support for Donald Trump

 In 2018, Davíð said that he was an open supporter of the then-president of the United States, Donald Trump.

-In January 2021 following the January 6 United States Capitol Attack, Davíð said that no president in the history of the United States had been more “wrongfully bullied" than Donald Trump.
+In January 2021, following the January 6 United States Capitol Attack, Davíð said that no president in the history of the United States had been more “wrongfully bullied" than Donald Trump.
 He also said that Joe Biden would be the "weakest president in American history".

 In February 2024, Davíð criticized the Democratic Party and sent his support for Trump in the Prosecution of Donald Trump in New York trial.

 In popular culture

-Davíð has been the subject of parody, comedy, and caricature since taking public office.
+Davíð was the subject of parody, comedy, and caricature ever since taking public office.
 From 1989 to 2014, he was parodied regularly on Spaugstofan and the yearly Áramótaskaupið by comedian Örn Árnason, from 1986 to 2012, including in the sketch Dabbi Kóngur in 2001.
 In 2009, Davíð was part of an unused sketch for the Áramótaskaupið where he played Örn Árnason playing himself.